-- 4. Homework.
-If suspended, you will be released to your parent/guardian with specific assignments for the first day of suspension.
-For subsequent days of your suspension, you or your parent/guardian may obtain the assignments from Parent Portal.
-If you have no internet access at home, your parent/guardian will be allowed to access a computer at school to obtain the assignments from Parent Portal.
-You will receive credit for the assignments completed and turned in upon your return to school. - 5.
-Appeal.
+- 5. Appeal.
 You or your parent may appeal a suspension decision through the Student Grievance procedure.
 See Section Five of this Code. - 6.
 Temporary Suspension.
 In an emergency the principal may temporarily suspend you prior to a conference when the safety or health of students, staff or other persons in the school may be threatened by your continued presence.
 When temporary suspension is necessary, the principal will inform your parent/guardian by the most rapid means.
-As soon as feasible under the circumstances, the principal will hold a conference with you and your parent.
-Following the conference, the principal may formally suspend you; however, in no case shall the principal's temporary and formal suspensions exceed ten (10) days for the same offense.
+As soon as feasible under the circumstances, but no longer than the third day of suspension, the principal will hold an informal conference with you and your parent.